AAPI-Owned Businesses and Organizations to Support

 Hmong Village is located in the heart of Eastside St. Paul, MN, and is a one-of-a-kind indoor market in the United States.
 With more than 250 vendors, it is a central place to come taste and experience the unique foods, farmers market, cultures, goods and services of the Hmong and other Southeast Asian communities.
 Enjoy a wide selection of eateries from 17 restaurants and/or delis and connect with professional services such as beauty care, insurance, real estate, business consulting, tax services, law firms, urgent care, pharmaceutical needs, and much more.

-Chef Tammy Wong (chef and owner, Rainbow Chinese, Minneapolis) has been sharing her love of innovative Chinese cuisine for over thirty years.
+Chef Tammy Wong (chef and owner, Rainbow Restaurant, Minneapolis) has been sharing her love of innovative Chinese cuisine for over thirty years.
 The secret to her style is simple.
 She says, “fresh greens, garlic and onions stir-fried over a searing flame – those are the basic elements of what I do.”
 Learning to create amazing food and sharing her passion with all who come to Rainbow has been Tammy’s lifelong purpose.
 Tammy loves the Chinese proverb,” The chef teaches you how to eat, not how to prepare the meal.”

 Quang Restaurant is a Minneapolis mainstay for Vietnamese cuisine.
 Operating on “Eat Street” since 1989, their pho, banh mi, noodle salads and entrees are excellent.